 Dr. Hoche received awards of the Neuroscientific Society in Frankfurt (2011) for her work on cerebellar pathology in SCAs and the American Neurological Association (ANA) (2014) for her work on the role of the cerebellum in social cognition.

-Dr. Hoche has received research grants from the National Ataxia Foundation (2013) for the development of a pediatric ataxia rating scale and the A-T Children’s Project (ATCP) (2014) for investigating the cognitive profile of patients with AT.
+Dr. Hoche has received research grants from the National Ataxia Foundation (2013) for the development of a pediatric ataxia rating scale and the A-T Children’s Project (ATCP) (2014-17) to investigate the cognitive profile of patients with AT.

-Her recent publication on defining the cerebellar phenotype in AT has been chosen article of the month by the Editor of the Journal of Pediatric Neurology (2014).
+Her publication defining the cerebellar phenotype in AT was selected as article of the month by the Editor of the Journal of Pediatric Neurology (2014).